COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 cyanobacteria by Susan M. Barns

-It is widely believed that 2000 million years ago the cyanobacteria — oxygen eliminating photosynthetic prokaryotes that used to be called blue-green algae... effected one of the greatest changes this planet has ever known: the increase in concentration of atmospheric oxygen from far less than 1% to about 20%.
-Without this concentration of oxygen, people and other animals would have never evolved.
+It is widely believed that 2000 million years ago the cyanobacteria—oxygen-eliminating photosynthetic prokaryotes that used to be called blue-green algae—effected one of the greatest changes this planet has ever known: the increase in concentration of atmospheric oxygen from far less than 1% to about 20%.
+Without this concentration of oxygen, people and other animals never would have evolved.

 The orthodox understanding of this event is that when the oxygen began to accumulate, it constituted a wholesale pollution of the environment, a "holocaust" upon the bacteria of Earth (3, 4).
 Chance mutations in the genes of some bacteria enabled them to endure the oxygen atmosphere and rescued them.
 At the same time a fortunate symbiosis between bacteria and the formerly free-living mitochondria enabled eukaryotes to evolve in response to the crisis.
 Oxygen-based metabolism came into being.
 The environment changed and life randomly followed.
 True, the oxygen-based system of metabolism in animals and plants is excellent, but in another environment, another metabolic system might have evolved, according to the Darwinian paradigm.